 It wouldn't even be a huge deal, but here's the worse problem with transforms: since they're non-blocking, and any transform you apply to a sprite replaces the previous one, transforms get interrupted and left unfinished by subsequent ones depending on how quickly the player moves through.

 For example, if I apply my focus transform to a character at the start of their line, which only affects zoom, give them the unfocus transform at the end of their line, and then on the next line I give them an x-move transform to make room for another character to come on screen, it only works if the player waits for the transforms to finish before continuing.
 If they press space too quickly after the character's line, the x-move transform supersedes the unfocus transform and the character is left half-focused.

-There's not apparently a way to tell Renpy that a transform should be instantly completed if it gets superseded (I went on the Renpy Discord and asked about it and got that response from the creator).
+There's no way to tell Renpy that a transform should be instantly completed if it gets superseded (I asked the Renpy creator about this!).
 You wouldn't believe the shitty ways I had to come up with to hack around this in Return To The Portrait.
 In the original DDLC, Dan's approach was to have every single use of a character animation specify both their destination position and their destination status (normal, focused, sunk).
 But that approach couldn't really work for my script because it doesn't play well with nonlinearity.
 There are scenes where a player choice affects what position a character's at but the dialogue is mostly the same.
 So if I'd done it Dan's way I'd have littered every such scene with a vomit-inducing amount of if/else branches.